klebgenomics/Kleborate/README.md

 <p align="center"><img src="logo.png" alt="Kleborate" width="400"></p>

-Kleborate is a tool to screen _Klebsiella_ genome assemblies for:
+Kleborate is a tool to screen genome assemblies of _Klebsiella pneumoniae_ and the _Klebsiella pneumoniae_ species complex (KpSC) for:
  * MLST sequence type
  * species (e.g. _K. pneumoniae_, _K. quasipneumoniae_, _K. variicola_, etc.)
  * ICE<i>Kp</i> associated virulence loci: yersiniabactin (_ybt_), colibactin (_clb_)
  * virulence plasmid associated loci: salmochelin (_iro_), aerobactin (_iuc_), hypermucoidy (_rmpA_, _rmpA2_)
  * antimicrobial resistance genes, including quinolone resistance SNPs and colistin resistance truncations
  * K (capsule) and O antigen (LPS) serotype prediction, via _wzi_ alleles and [Kaptive](https://github.com/katholt/Kaptive)

+For _Klebsiella_ outside of the KpSC, Kleborate will accurately determine the species and will report the presence of any accessory genes detected (AMR, virulence, K & O types); however species-focused markers (mutational resistance, MLST) will not be reported.

 A manuscript describing the Kleborate software in full is currently in preparation.
 (Note that the BLAST logic has been checked in the light of [this article](https://doi.org/10.1093/bioinformatics/bty833) describing a common misconception regarding the BLAST parameter -max_target_seqs.)